NotionCue

 Check: robots.txt With Current Rules

-Goal: Publish robots.txt with current rules.
-How to implement: Include AI bot rules for GPTBot, ClaudeBot, and others.
-This is the most basic check in the entire scan, and it is also the one most sites get subtly wrong in ways covered in depth elsewhere in this series — duplicate user-agent blocks, an empty Allow directive, or a Cloudflare-managed rule silently overriding a manually written one.
+Goal: Publish robots.txt with current, unambiguous rules covering AI crawlers specifically.
+This is the most basic check in the entire audit, and it is also the one most sites get subtly wrong — duplicate user-agent blocks from multiple sources, an empty Allow directive, or a platform-managed rule silently overriding a manually written one.
 The fix is a single, clean robots.txt with one entry per user-agent, no duplicates, explicitly naming GPTBot, ClaudeBot, PerplexityBot, OAI-SearchBot, Claude-SearchBot, and Google-Extended rather than relying solely on a wildcard User-agent: * block, since AI-specific crawlers increasingly warrant AI-specific rules distinct from general web crawler policy.

 Check: Sitemap Referenced From robots.txt

-Goal: Publish a sitemap and reference it from robots.txt.
-Result target: sitemap exists with valid structure.
+Goal: Publish a sitemap and reference it from robots.txt with a valid, current structure.
 How to implement: add a Sitemap: directive pointing to your sitemap.xml at the bottom of robots.txt.
-This is standard technical SEO hygiene that most sites already have correctly configured, but it is worth explicitly verifying the sitemap is current, contains only canonical URLs, and does not silently 404 due to a CMS migration or CDN caching issue nobody has checked in months.
+This is standard technical SEO hygiene that most sites already have correctly configured, but it is worth explicitly verifying the sitemap is current, contains only canonical URLs, and does not silently 404 due to a CMS migration or caching issue nobody has checked in months.

 Check: Link Headers for Agent Discovery

 Goal: Include Link response headers for agent discovery, per RFC 9264.
-Result if failing: "No Link header found on homepage."
-How to implement: Add Link response headers on your homepage that point agents toward machine-readable resources — an API catalog, a webfinger endpoint, an ai.txt manifest.
-Google, Bing, and AI agent documentation increasingly reference the Link header format for agent discovery, and configuring this is typically a server or CDN edge-rule change rather than an application code change:
+How to implement: add Link response headers on your homepage that point agents toward machine-readable resources — an API catalog, a webfinger endpoint, an ai.txt manifest.
+This is typically a server or edge-rule configuration change rather than an application code change:

 Link: ; rel="mcp-server",